 Geo-information science (GIS) and Earth observation are scientific disciplines that develop methods to extract information about the earth surface and use this information for solving real-world problems.
-Many tools and services that are now main stream like GPS, route planners in cars and Google Earth were developed by GIScientists.
-Spatial data, and methods to combine and analyse spatial information can help to solve complex issues concerning health care, water and food security, climate change, urban planning, natural hazards and land scarcity.
+Many tools and services that are now main-stream like GPS, route planners in cars and Google Earth were developed by GIScientists.
+Spatial data and methods to combine and analyse spatial information can help to solve complex issues concerning health care, water and food security, climate change, urban planning, natural hazards and land scarcity.

 Are you a mid-career professional with an academic background working with geo-spatial data or have just finished your BSc and are you eager to continue your scientific studies?
 Are you interested in studying GIScience or do you have a serious interest in using GIScience in your field of application?
 Do you want to acquire and learn to apply the basic principles of geographical information science?
-Than this online course will give you a proper basis.
+Then this online course will give you a proper basis.

 This online course will deal with geo-information science covering a range of techniques for data modelling, data collection, data storage, analysis and visualization of spatial-temporal data using Geographic Information Systems (GIS).

 The course consists of a theoretical, a practical and an application-oriented part.

 - the theoretical part focuses on the main principles of GI science